Jak-Kolb/b2txt-2025/brainstorm/PLAN.md

 Group 1) is the cheap preview of this hypothesis — if C10 shows no WER movement, drop C20 from the bundle.

-**C21 — intermediate / self-conditioned CTC.** Auxiliary CTC heads after GRU layers 2 and 4,
-projecting their phoneme posteriors back into the hidden state before the next block.
+**C21 — intermediate / self-conditioned CTC. → HELD, and it is NOT a config change: see §6.0 for the `nn.GRU(num_layers=5)` blocker and its three knock-on costs.** Auxiliary CTC heads after GRU layers 2 and 4, projecting their phoneme posteriors back into the hidden state before the next block.
 This conditions deeper layers on shallower layers' predictions, partially relaxing CTC's conditional-independence assumption.
 Nothing about it requires future context.
 Aux weight 0.3.